Overview

 Improve students information and communication skills.

-Integrate each students personal experiences, cultural background, and skills
+Integrate each students personal experiences, cultural background, and skills into the course.

 Prepare students for subsequent studies and work in environmental management.